Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/schedule.md

 ## Lectures

-You will find all the lecture notes in this [GitHub repository](https://github.com/Machine-Learning-in-Glaciology-Workshop/Instructor-notes).
+You will find all the lecture notes in this [Jupyter Book](https://machine-learning-in-glaciology-workshop.github.io/Lecture-materials/README.html).
+If you wish to suggest any changes (any typo corrections or improvements are welcome!), you can do so in the following [GitHub repository](https://github.com/Machine-Learning-in-Glaciology-Workshop/Instructor-notes).

 ## Monday Lectures